Medically reviewed on Nov 15, 2018

-<1% (Limited to important or life-threatening): Aplastic anemia, bacteremia, CD4 lymphocytopenia (nadir: 4-6 months), cellulitis, consciousness decreased, conjunctivitis, hemolytic anemia, hypereosinophilia, hypersensitivity reaction, impaired consciousness, increased serum bilirubin, increased serum transaminases, lower extremity weakness, myelodysplastic syndrome, opportunistic infections (cytomegalovirus, fungal infections, herpes virus infections, listeriosis, Pneumocystis jirovecii), pancytopenia (prolonged), paresis (at high doses; paraparesis/quadriparesis), pneumonia, polyneuropathy (with high doses), progressive multifocal leukoencephalopathy, pulmonary infiltrates (interstitial), reactivated tuberculosis, renal failure, renal insufficiency (with high doses), renal failure, septic shock, Stevens-Johnson syndrome, stroke, toxic epidermal necrolysis, tuberculosis reactivation, tumor lysis syndrome
+<1% (Limited to important or life-threatening): Aplastic anemia, bacteremia, cellulitis, cerebrovascular accident, conjunctivitis, decreased CD-4 cell count (nadir: 4 to 6 months), hemolytic anemia, hypereosinophilia, hypersensitivity reaction, impaired consciousness, increased serum bilirubin, increased serum transaminases, lower extremity weakness, myelodysplastic syndrome, opportunistic infection (cytomegalovirus disease, fungal infection, herpes virus infection, listeriosis, Pneumocystis jirovecii), pancytopenia (prolonged), paresis (at high doses; paraparesis/quadriparesis), pneumonia, polyneuropathy (with high doses), progressive multifocal leukoencephalopathy, pulmonary infiltrates (interstitial), reactivated tuberculosis, renal failure, renal insufficiency (with high doses), septic shock, Stevens-Johnson syndrome, toxic epidermal necrolysis, tumor lysis syndrome

 Concerns related to adverse effects:

 • Bone marrow suppression: [U.S. Boxed Warning]: Dose-dependent myelosuppression (neutropenia, anemia, and thrombocytopenia) is common and generally reversible.
 Use with caution in patients with preexisting hematologic or immunologic abnormalities.
 Monitor blood counts, especially during the first 4-8 weeks after treatment.

 • Fever: Treatment is associated with fever (>100°F), with or without neutropenia, observed more commonly in the first month.

 • Infection: Infections (bacterial, viral, and fungal) were reported more commonly in the first month after treatment (generally mild or moderate in severity, although serious infections including sepsis have been reported); the incidence is reduced in the second month.
 Due to neutropenia and T-cell depletion, risk versus benefit of treatment should be evaluated in patients with active infections.
 If active infection is present, manage appropriately prior to administering cladribine (Grever 2017).

 • Neurotoxicity: [U.S. Boxed Warning]: Serious, dose-related neurologic toxicity (including irreversible paraparesis and quadriparesis) has been reported with continuous infusions of higher doses (4-9 times the FDA-approved dose); may also occur at approved doses (rare).
 Neurotoxicity may be delayed and may present as progressive, irreversible motor weakness of the upper and/or lower extremities; diagnostics with electromyography and nerve conduction studies were consistent with demyelinating disease.
 Neurotoxicity after high-dose administration was first noted 35 to 84 days after therapy initiation.